TCRodriguez/survey-form-project/README.txt

-This form is set to capture pertinent information on a particular pain points for businesses.
+This form is set to capture pertinent information on particular pain points for businesses.
 That information will then be worked through and developed into a solution(s).